 d.
-Youth, provider and guardian are present - Guardian/ trusted adult in the home is key in establishing safety when youth leaves your presence.
+Youth, provider and guardian are present - Guardian is key in establishing safety when youth leaves your presence.
 Interventions draw upon youth/guardian collaboration and communication.

 First Determine Risk

 A Safety Plan is formulated AFTER risk is assessed and WHEN it is determined appropriate and safe to proceed.
 When assessing risk, the provider must ask specific questions about suicidality.